comunica/comunica/packages/mediator-join-coefficients-fixed/README.md

 ### Config Parameters

-* `"args_cpuWeight"`: Weight for the CPU cost.
+* `"cpuWeight"`: Weight for the CPU cost.
 Higher values lead to higher overall costs.
-* `"args_memoryWeight"`: Weight for the memory cost.
+* `"memoryWeight"`: Weight for the memory cost.
 Higher values lead to higher overall costs.
-* `"args_timeWeight"`: Weight for the execution time cost.
+* `"timeWeight"`: Weight for the execution time cost.
 Higher values lead to higher overall costs.
-* `"args_ioWeight"`: Weight for the I/O cost.
+* `"ioWeight"`: Weight for the I/O cost.
 Higher values lead to higher overall costs.
-* `"args_bus"`: Identifier of the bus to mediate over.
+* `"bus"`: Identifier of the bus to mediate over.